QualiSystemsLab/Jira-Integration/README.md

 ### Resource Quarantine Service

 Contains a hook `quarantine_resources_orch_hook_post_teardown`:
-- Searches for resources with error live status
+- Searches for resources with "Error" live status
+- For each bad resource:
-- Moves a bad resource to the `Support` domain
+    - Moves the bad resource to the `Support` domain
-- Calls any platform-specific quarantine handlers that exist:
+    - Calls any platform-specific quarantine handlers that exist in the reservation:
         - Looks for services with functions with `quarantine_handler` in the name
         - Runs the `quarantine_handler` with inputs:
             - `subject_name`: the name of the resource that was quarantined
             - `blueprint_or_resource`: "RESOURCE"
             - `error_details`: the live status name and description
             - `original_domains_csv`: comma-separated list of domains the resource has been removed from
             - `support_domain`: the support domain where the resource has been quarantined, e.g. `Support`

 Settings:
 - `Support Domain` - the domain where bad resources should be moved, e.g. `Support`